LATEST ED HALE BIO

 Ed Hale is half English and half Italian.
 He was estranged from his biological father since the age of three and was raised, along with his younger brother, by a single mother, but reconnected with his father when he was 28 years old.

 On his mother’s side, Hale is a descendant of the 17th century Italian Engineer and Mathematician Niccolo Tartaglia – who developed the solution for algebraic cubic equations and is best known for his books on applied mathematics Della Nova Scientia and General Trattato di Numeri et Misure.

 Ed Hale is married.
-He and his wife split their time between their two homes in New York, NY and Seattle, WA.
+He and his wife split their time between New York, NY and Seattle, WA.

 Please address all Media Requests and press correspondence to mailto:email@example.com